thatsadeal/groupproject/README.md

 **Required Must-have Stories**

  * User need the ability to login
- *User need the ability to create account.
+ * User need the ability to create account.
- *User need the ability to search resturant.
+ * User need the ability to search resturant.
- *User need the ability to bookmark deal.
+ * User need the ability to bookmark deal.
- *User need the ability to search deals.
+ * User need the ability to search deals.
- *User need the ability to select food deliver service.
+ * User need the ability to select food deliver service.
- *User need the ability to map direction.
+ * User need the ability to map direction.
- *User need the ability to browse resturant.
+ * User need the ability to browse resturant.
- *User need the ability to (Favorite) push notification.
+ *  User need the ability to (Favorite) push notification.
- * ...

 **Optional Nice-to-have Stories**

  * User can add push notification.
  * User can add Yelp API.
- * ...

 ## 2. Screen Archetypes